camwestwood/xapi/recipes/intervention/intervention_student.md

 Revision: 0.1

 ## Purpose
-This recipe records a student taking part in an activity in response to an intervention
+This recipe records an intervention taking place.
+Interventions can be any learning activity, in this example an interview has taken place.
+The context is used to show that an intervention has taken place, particly the context.contextActivities.Catergory http://xapi.jisc.ac.uk/activities/intervention

 ## Draft Notes
 The following previous candidates can be found: